Roots

 Erosion Control

-Roots also play an essential role in controlling the erosion of the soil.
+Roots also play an essential role in controlling the Erosion of the soil.
 The root holds the soil firmly and doesn’t let it slip away.

 Nitrogen fixation

 The roots also function to fix the nitrogen in plants.
-For example, leguminous plants that produce beans, chickpeas, soybeans, peanuts, and lentils have bacteria living in plant roots.
+For example, leguminous plants that produce beans, chickpeas, soybeans, peanuts, and lentils have Bacteria living in plant roots.
 These bacteria convert atmospheric nitrogen gas into ammonia and nitrate which are good fertilizers for plants.